KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/alpha_shapes.rst

 This is the |alphaspot| MLT filter, see also the |alphaops| readme file.

 This effect creates an area of transparency in the clip such that the underlying clip shows through in places defined by geometric shapes.
 By default, the area of transparency is outside the shape that is drawn.
 Inside the shape is an area of opacity where the overlaying clip is visible.
-The effect can be stacked to create odd shaped or many areas fo transparency.
+The effect can be stacked to create odd shaped or many areas of transparency.

 .. rst-class:: clear-both